 According to Deanna Stirling, a public health nurse with the Middlesex-London Health Unit in London, Ont., “practice”contractions (which, in contrast to the real deal, don’t dilate your cervix) may be eased by these measures:

-Sign up to get weekly email updates on your baby » Often, pre-labour contractions will disappear if you take a warm bath or cuddle up with a hot water bottle wrapped in a towel.
+1. Apply warmth Often, pre-labour contractions will disappear if you take a warm bath or cuddle up with a hot water bottle wrapped in a towel.

 2. Take a break Braxton-Hicks can signal you’re doing too much; rest may offer relief.